Greta Point to Cobham Drive

 This section of the coastal walking and biking route along Evans Bay Parade is between Greta Point and Cobham Drive.

-While we work on the two walls, people will still be able to walk, run, bike, scoot and drive through this area.
-Traffic lanes will operate in both directions, with a 30km/h speed limit.
+While the work happens, people will still be able to walk, run, bike, scoot and drive through this area.
+Traffic lanes will operate in both directions, with a 30km/h speed limit, and there may be stop/go traffic management at times during working hours.
 Some parking will be removed temporarily.

-The low seawall at the rear of Hataitai beach will be replaced with a stronger and slightly higher wall.
-The work on the beach will be done in stages, likely starting in autumn and continuing through winter.
+The low seawall at the rear of the beach itself will be replaced with a stronger and slightly higher wall.
+This will happen in stages, likely starting in autumn and continuing through winter.
 The changing rooms and toilets will be open as usual, and it will always be possible to use part of the beach and swim here.

 Further work on this section of the route is dependent on funding.